To smooth a cloud or to pin it down: Guarantees and Insights on Score Matching in Denoising Diffusion Models: Expressiveness and Regularity Results

 \subsection{OU Semigroup and Time Reversal}

 This section introduces the OU semigroup \citep{metafune2002spectrum} whose logarithmic gradient can be directly connected to the score \citep{song2020score} in Equation \ref{eq:forwarddiffusionP}.
-Based on this reformulation of the score we are able to extend the results from \cite{tzen2019theoretical} to denoising diffusion via VP-SDEs.
-In the remainder of this section, we will introduce new results pertaining to the regularity properties of this operator that will enable us to prove Corollary \ref{col:est}.
+Based on this reformulation of the score we can extend the results from \cite{tzen2019theoretical} to denoising diffusion via VP-SDEs.
+In the remainder of this section, we will introduce new results pertaining to the regularity properties of this operator that will enable us to prove Proposition \ref{col:est}.

 \begin{definition} We define the VP-SDE semigroup as,